dolfin-adjoint/pyadjoint/docs/source/features/index.rst

 translate them into their parallel equivalents.
 By contrast, *because of the high-level abstraction taken in libadjoint, the problem of parallelism simply disappears*.
-In fact, there is no code whatsoever in either fenics-adjoint or pyadjoint to handle parallelism; by deriving the adjoint at the right level of abstraction, the problem no longer exists.  **If the forward model runs in parallel, the adjoint model also runs in parallel, with no modification.**
+In fact, there is no code whatsoever in either dolfin-adjoint or pyadjoint to handle parallelism; by deriving the adjoint at the right level of abstraction, the problem no longer exists.  **If the forward model runs in parallel, the adjoint model also runs in parallel, with no modification.**